omnistrate/ctl/mkdocs/docs/omnistrate-ctl_custom-network_describe.md

 ### SEE ALSO

-- [omnistrate-ctl custom-network](omnistrate-ctl_custom-network.md) - Manage custom networks for your org
+- [omnistrate-ctl custom-network](omnistrate-ctl_custom-network.md) - List and describe custom networks of your customers